unknownss-ss/Summative-file-converter/README.md

 ### Agile methodology

 This project will follow the agile methodology, with there being 2 sprints involved although there is a short amount of time given for this project.
 The first sprint consists of the core functions and testing to ensuring the basic features such as converting the file work.
-The second sprint is where the enhancements and unit testing will occur.
-Each sprint will last around 3 weeks due to the lack of developers (only me), however if given more time and a team this could consist of more sprints, adding more personal touches/aesthetics/enhancements to meet the business needs while enable collaboration and communication.
+The second sprint is where the enhancements and further unit testing will occur.
+Each sprint will last around 3 weeks due to the lack of developers (only me), however if given more time and a team this could consist of more sprints, adding more personal touches/aesthetics/enhancements to meet the business needs while enabling collaboration and communication.

-This project uses agile due to the visibility with the customer/user being able to give their feedback and make changes through each sprint, as this app is user centric it is important to make the adjustments for the interface and features early on.
+This project uses agile to ensure visibility with the customer/user as they are able to give their feedback and as this app is user centric it is important to make the adjustments for the interface and features early on.
 As the project is small the development is flexibile and iterative, resulting in a quicker time for the app to be developed, as each feature would be an iteration which results in a MVP being created/released quicker.
 In addition agile allows there to be continous improvements and reduces risks as all challenges are addressed early on and if needed the issues can be escalated during the daily scrum meetings.

 For task management each task/feature or enhancement will be an issue that is created on github which helps to maintain the development ensuring all tasks are completed throughout each sprint.
 As the developer i will branch out each issue from the main code which prevents any error during the iterations.
 To track the progress of the issues i will use a kanban board which helps visualise and maintain the workflow ensuring the project meet the deadline, while making sure each issue is completed.